p-shannon/flixy/README.md

 ## **User story:**

 **1) LANDING PAGE**<br>
--Upon arrival, the user can select one of two options: LOGIN or REGISTER.
+- Upon arrival, the user can select one of two options: LOGIN or REGISTER.
--Depending on which option they choose, a form will display prompting them to enter their credentials or register.
+- Depending on which option they choose, a form will display prompting them to enter their credentials or register.
--On submit the user is redirected to the homepage.
+- On submit the user is redirected to the homepage.

 **2) HOME PAGE**<br>
--User logs in and sees a screen divided into three panels: FLIXSTERS, FLIXY FEED, and ADD MOVIE<br>
+- User logs in and sees a screen divided into three panels: FLIXSTERS, FLIXY FEED, and ADD MOVIE<br>
--The user can navigate to their own PROFILE, back to the FLIXY FEED, or LOGOUT from the navbar across the top of the screen<br>
+- The user can navigate to their own PROFILE, back to the FLIXY FEED, or LOGOUT from the navbar across the top of the screen<br>
--To the left, below FLIXTERS, the user will find a list of all other users.
+- To the left, below FLIXTERS, the user will find a list of all other users.
 If the user clicks on one of those usernames, the center component re-renders and displays that user's activity (comments and posts)<br>
--In the center, the user will see the FLIXY FEED which lists all movies added by any using in ascending order by post time<br>
+- In the center, the user will see the FLIXY FEED which lists all movies added by any using in ascending order by post time<br>
--To the right, the user sees the ADD MOVIE section.
+- To the right, the user sees the ADD MOVIE section.
 Here the user can search an external movie database for a movie, preview the movie information, and decide whether or not to add it to the general feed and to their profile<br>

 **3) ANOTHER FLIXTER'S PROFILE (Not the user logged in someone else's profile)**<br>
--Has three views, FLIXSTERS, USER2 FEED and ADD MOVIE<br>
+- Has three views, FLIXSTERS, USER2 FEED and ADD MOVIE<br>
--User1 can view all the movies added by User2 in their UserFeed<br>
+- User1 can view all the movies added by User2 in their UserFeed<br>
--User can click on movies in the user feed to either like or comment or read more<br>
+- User can click on movies in the user feed to either like or comment or read more<br>

 **4) USER PROFILE (Logged in user's profile page)**<br>
--When a user clicks PROFILE, the center display component will re-render and display only that user's own activity (comments and posts).
+- When a user clicks PROFILE, the center display component will re-render and display only that user's own activity (comments and posts).

 **5) SINGLE VIEW**<br>
--At any point, the user can find out more information about a movie by clicking on it.
+- At any point, the user can find out more information about a movie by clicking on it.
--When the user clicks on a movie, the center component will re-render and display a single view of the movie, more information, as well as all of the comments left by any user.
+- When the user clicks on a movie, the center component will re-render and display a single view of the movie, more information, as well as all of the comments left by any user.
--In order to navigate out of the single view, the usercan click on FLIXYFEED, PROFILE, or any of the FLIXTERS usernames.
+- In order to navigate out of the single view, the usercan click on FLIXYFEED, PROFILE, or any of the FLIXTERS usernames.

 ## **Wireframes**
 OVERVIEW: